elixirschool/elixirschool/lessons/en/storage/ets.md

 Want to learn more about the match specification?
 Check out the official Erlang documentation for [match_spec](http://www.erlang.org/doc/apps/erts/match_spec.html).

 ## Deleting Data

+Just as important as inserting new data, we need a mechanism to delete data.
+Let's look at what options are available to us in ETS

 ### Removing Records